heidihuang-wav/astro-cactus/src/content/post/piano-scales.md

 - **PDF Annotation (Remnote):** This is especially helpful for reading and highlighting academic papers directly within the app.
 - **Add-ons (Anki):** Has add-ons like [Anki killstreaks](https://ankiweb.net/shared/info/1562475180) to gamify the learning process.

-Ultimately, the specific app(s) you choose doesn't matter as much as *actually* doing the flashcards every day.
+Ultimately, the specific tool(s) you choose doesn't matter as much as *actually* doing the flashcards every day.
 The amount of flashcards you have can add up easily.
 Consistently doing them is the hard part.

 ## How I use spaced repetition